metal3d/goswitch/README.md

 ```
 goswitch command <version>
 Commands:
-   list:                  list installed version
+   list:                  list installed version from /home/pafer/.go directory
    available:             list installable go version from golang.org
-   install <version>:     install go-<version> (version should be x.y.z, eg. goswitch install 1.9.1)
+   install <version>:     install go-<version> (version should be x.y.z,
+                          eg. goswitch install 1.9.1)
-   use <version>:         to be call with "eval $(goswitch use <version>)" to set env vars on current shell
+   use <version>:         to be call with "eval $(goswitch use <version>)"
+                          to set env vars on current shell
+   use <version> default: set ~/.profile to use that version in next login session
+                          or if you source ~/.profile script
+   local-project [dir]:   use [dir] or current directory if [dir] is not
+                          provided to create a local projecct.
+That creates
+                          a bin/activate and bin/deactivate to use with 'source' command
+                          eg. goswitch local-project /tmp/myproject
+   bash-completion:       Set bash completion, please do 'source <(goswitch bash-completion)'
+                          You may add this line in you ~/.profile, ~/.bash_profile or ~/.bashrc
 ```